 - One of the episodes of the new Fantasy Island featured a terminally ill woman who wanted to experience life as a soldier in a combat zone.
 Instead of being placed with a company of male soldiers like she expected, she was placed in a gender-reversed version of The Squad, which was filled with the requisite roughneck personality types, only with women playing the roles.

 - The Battlestar Galactica remake Gender Flips Starbuck and Boomer (also a Race Lift) from the original.
-And Commander (now Admiral) Cain.
+As often happens with actors who find themselves replaced, Dirk Benedict was less than happy about it, referring to his heir as "Stardoe" (har har).

 - Kevin Smith joked about this when he hosted a Battlestar Galactica panel at Comic Con.